-How to Certify Therapy Cat: Dogs and cats that have kind predispositions like a Therapy Cat, they are not educated but show patience with strangers they are wonderful pets for therapy.
+How to Certify Therapy Cat: Dogs and cats that have kind of predispositions like a Therapy Cat, are not educated but show patience with strangers they are wonderful pets for therapy.
 The therapy pets provide comfort and joy to hospital patients, older children and young people with learning problems, among others.
 To volunteer your time with your pet, you must register your dog or cat with a pet organization for therapy.

 The organization offers certification for your pet after it passes a set of behavioral tests, which guarantees that it has the temperament for the job.

 - Contact a pet therapy organization in your area that deals with animals other than dogs.
 National organizations such as Pet Partners and Love On A Leash certify cats as therapy pets.

 - Obtain the necessary documentation and take into account the requirements to join the organization of your choice.
 Ask all the questions you have about the registration process when speaking with a representative of the animal therapy organization.